 Tuesday 25 October | 7 – 9 pm

-Come along to the gallery for a Screening of ‘down there the sea folk live’ followed by a Q&A with the director and a sneak preview of their upcoming cinematic projects.
+Guests were treated to a Screening of ‘down there the sea folk live’ by Stan Greengrass and Maddy James followed by a Q&A the director and live music and drag performances by Osian and I-Gemini

-Selected as part of the BFI London Film Festival 2020 down there the sea folk live is a experimental documentary that explores the sacrifice of starting HRT for trans singers who rely on their voice for performance.
+Selected as part of the BFI London Film Festival 2020 down there the sea folk live is a experimental documentary the experience of starting HRT for trans singers who rely on their voice for performance.

 Friday 28 October 7 – 9 pm